Detecting the purely imaginary Fisher zeros of an Ising spin system on a quantum computer: Measurement of purely imaginary Fisher zeros on the ibm-lagos quantum computer

 In this subsection, we investigate the Fisher zeros of a three-spin chain, as illustrated in Fig.~\ref{threespinschain}.
 The Hamiltonian for this model is given by:

 Here, we assume that the interaction between spins is uniform and equals $J$.
 The eigenstates and corresponding eigenvalues of this Hamiltonian are:

 Now, let us calculate the partition function of the model defined by Hamiltonian (\ref{threespinsham}).
-For this purpose, we rewrite equation (\ref{isingpartfunc2}) in the case of a 3-spin chain:

-As we can see, this partition function can be expressed using eigenstates and eigenvalues (\ref{eigenvaleigenstatechain}) as follows:
+Substituting eigenstates and eigenvalues (\ref{eigenvaleigenstatechain}) into the first line of equation (\ref{isingpartfunc2}), we obtain the partition function of a 3-spin chain

 In this expression, we observe purely imaginary Fisher zeros induced by the interaction between spins and the magnetic field.
-In the case of $h=0$, zeros appear at the points $J\beta = 2(2n+1)\pi$, where $n\in\mathds{Z}$.
-In the presence of a magnetic field, regardless of the interaction, zeros appear concerning the field at the points $h\beta=(2n+1)\pi$.
+In the case of $h=0$, zeros appear at the points $J\alpha = 2(2n+1)\pi$, where $n\in\mathds{Z}$.
+In the presence of a magnetic field, regardless of the interaction, zeros appear concerning the field at the points $h\alpha=(2n+1)\pi$.
 The symmetrical terms in the system's spectrum (\ref{eigenvaleigenstatechain}) contribute to the emergence of purely imaginary Fisher zeros in the partition function (\ref{isingpartfunc3spins}).
 These terms differ by sign, leading to certain temperature values where terms in the partition function become zero.
 As indicated in equations (\ref{eigenvaleigenstatechain}) and (\ref{isingpartfunc3spins}), even in the absence of a magnetic field ($h=0$), purely imaginary Fisher zeros are present.
 This is due to the symmetrical nature of the spectrum in this case.

 From partition function (\ref{isingpartfunc3spins}), we obtain the equation which determines the zeros in the $J-h$ plane.
-These zeros are also called Lee-Yang zeros.
-For this purpose, the square of the modulus of partition function (\ref{isingpartfunc3spins}) should be put to zero $\vert Z(\beta)\vert^2=0$.
-Then the equation which describes the Lee-Yang zeros of three-spin chain reads
+These zeros are ones for imaginary $\alpha$ and real magnetic field.
+For this purpose, the square of the modulus of partition function (\ref{isingpartfunc3spins}) should be put to zero $\vert Z(\alpha)\vert^2=0$.
+Then the equation which describes the connection between the values of interaction and magnetic field in the case of Fisher zeros reads